LEARNAcademy/Instructor-Handbook/README.md

 - Win: Something that went well this week or felt successful this week
 - Loss: Something that is still confusing or was difficult this week
 - Each person has the opportunity to reflect and share with the team what was a win and a loss for the week

+**Paired Questions**
+(Useful for reviewing the Weekly Goals)

+- What feels solid:
+- What feels shaky:

+- What helps you be successful?
+- If you could change one thing, what would it be?

+- What are some big takeaways from this week?
+- What was hard this week?

+These formats are helpful for initiating conversation with and amongst the Students.

+Inside each classes LEARNers Drive you can find a document that will track the Weekly Check-in question and Weekly Retrospective.
+These documents should be updated each time Weekly goals are set and each time a Weekly retrospective takes place.
+This document is available to the students so that they can review their goals and takeaways from the week at any time.

 ### One-on-Ones
 One-on-ones are an opportunity for the instructors to meet with the students individually to check-in.
 One-on-ones with the instruction team typically take place the week before the cohort begins, and during weeks 3, 9, and 12.